Volunteer in Bolivia

 How to Apply

 Some organisations charge a fee to participate, this can vary depending on where and what you do.
 Usually this includes a guaranteed placement, accommodation and meals for the duration of your stay, 24 hour emergency service and support, 7 days per week, orientation and training, Spanish phrasebook and also social and cultural activities (some with additional cost).
+If you need any help arranging a volunteer placement in Bolivia please get in touch.

 Volunteer in Bolivia for Free